qubilea-sadinmaki/Oma-Fortum-Robot-Framework-Appium/README.md

 # Oma-Fortum-Robot-Framework-Appium
-Simple tests for Oma Fortum application on android devices.
+Simple tests run with Robot Framework & AppiumLibrary for Oma Fortum application on android devices.